miguno/kafka-storm-starter/README.md

 [info]     And a Storm topology that uses AvroDecoderBolt and that reads tweets from topic testing-input and writes them as-is to topic testing-output
 [info]     And some tweets
-[info]     And a synchronous Kafka producer app that writes to the topic testing-input [info]     And a single-threaded Kafka consumer app that reads from topic testing-output [info]     And a Storm topology configuration that registers an Avro Kryo decorator for Tweet [info]     When I run the Storm topology
+[info]     And a synchronous Kafka producer app that writes to the topic testing-input [info]     And a single-threaded Kafka consumer app that reads from topic testing-output and Avro-decodes the incoming data [info]     And a Storm topology configuration that registers an Avro Kryo decorator for Tweet [info]     When I run the Storm topology
-[info]     And I use the Kafka producer app to Avro-encode the tweets and sent them to Kafka [info]     Then the Kafka consumer app should receive the decoded, original tweets from the Storm topology [info] Feature: AvroScheme[T] for Kafka spout
+[info]     And I Avro-encode the tweets and use the Kafka producer app to sent them to Kafka [info]     Then the Kafka consumer app should receive the original tweets from the Storm topology [info] Feature: AvroScheme[T] for Kafka spout
 [info]   Scenario: User creates a Storm topology that uses AvroScheme in Kafka spout [info]     Given a ZooKeeper instance